twhite96/made-mistakes-gatsby/src/posts/articles/ipad-pro.md

   <figcaption><p>My early attempts with Procreate weren't all that great.
 It took me some time to figure out the paint engine as it felt less organic than what I was used to with traditional media.</p></figcaption>
 </figure>

-Not looking for more excuses to become an iPad Pro early adopter, the Procreate 3 tease by Savage Interactive didn't help matters much :wink:.
+Not looking for more excuses to become an iPad Pro early adopter, the Procreate 3 tease by Savage Interactive didn't help matters much.
 Feeling the urge to try something more "professional" I've recently decided to dive deeper into the app.
 Partially to see what I could do with more capable tools and partially to prepare for what's to come in November...

 ![Procreate 3 features coming this holiday season](../../images/procreate-3-coming-soon.png)